 Hyundai Kona Electric reliability & problems

 The brand’s overall 15th place reflects lower scores in areas such as driver appeal and interior comfort – although that’s not relevant to the Kona, which was too new at the time to have featured.
 Hyundai's position had improved to 13th by the time of the 2020 survey.

-While the Kona Electric hasn’t been crash-tested specifically by Euro NCAP, the combustion-engined versions have been tests, receiving the maximum five-star safety rating.
+While the Kona Electric hasn’t been crash-tested specifically by Euro NCAP, the combustion-engined versions have been tested, receiving the maximum five-star safety rating.
 Adult and child occupant protection were rated at 87% and 85% respectively.

 There’s no shortage of safety equipment on the Kona Electric, with both the Premium and Premium SE trim levels featuring autonomous emergency braking, forward collision warning, hill-start assistance and lane-keeping assistance.
 You also get the mandatory electronic stability control, anti-lock brakes and a full complement of airbags.

 The range-topping Premium SE gets a head-up display designed to help minimise distractions from the road ahead.